leoki6/Digital-Communications/L2_FM_RECEIVER/README.md

 #### Signal Source Generation, Initial Resampling, and Demodulation
 ![image](https://github.com/leoki6/Digital-Communications/blob/main/L2_FM_RECEIVER/Additional_Figures/generation_resample_demod.png)

-TODO: Describe the first half of the system in general terms and show how the sampling rate is changing mathematically
+The message signal is generated using the frequency range slider created previously, and a sampling rate of 2 MHz.
+This passes through a low pass filter within the 'SDR-RTL' and is resampled to meet the channel rate of the 'FM Demod' block (400k).

+The 'FM Demod' block takes a band-limited, complex down-converted FM channel and turns it into the message signal.
+Low pass filtering is performed at the end of this conversion.
+There is an additional option to incorporate 'deemphasis'.

+Sample Rate = 2M / 5 = 400K

+This is the current sample rate at this point in the system.
+Keeping track of this value is critical.

 #### Resampling, Frequency and Waterfall Visualization, and Audio Sink
-TODO: Describe the latter half of the system in general terms and show how the samping rate has changed when it reaches the audio sink
+TODO: Describe the latter half of the system in general terms

+Sample Rate = 400K*32 = 12800000/400 = 32 KHz

 #### Relevant Theory
 The general definition of frequency modulation can be thought of as varying the instantaneous frequency of the carrier signal in relation to the instantanous value of the modulating signal.
 We can rely on the following equation: